 We all want easy.
 The truth is, buying or selling a business may be the most complicated transaction you will ever do.
+One symptom of frustration that can occur is deal fatigue.
+It is simply one of the symptoms of issues during negotiations.
+But the good news is deal fatigue can be avoided.

 Here’s the hard truth about selling (or buying) a business.